I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 Okay, let's follow in Tidus' footsteps and uncover the signs and writing he passed along the way.
 First up, Baaj Temple.

 commenter rodrigo_vda helped me with a dim inscription on the upper floor.
-Click the thumbnail above to view.
-I've adjusted the Exposure on it and most of the screengrabs on this page to bring out details.
+I've adjusted the exposure on it and most of the screengrabs on this page to bring out details.

-Aha!
-I was wondering what this concept art was for.
-The HD remaster helped me find this banner in the Besaid Crusader lodge and at Operation Mi'ihen HQ (click the thumbnail).
+The HD remaster helped me find this banner in the Besaid Crusader lodge and at Operation Mi'ihen HQ.
 All capitals:

 Not sure about the "P.S." part, but maybe these poor schlubs should pay a little more attention to the "Wisdom" part of their motto.
 Just to be confusing, the central design is flipped in the lodge: a common problem with textures.
 Also, there's some gold lettering around it that I can't quite make out.